KLAQ

 KLAQ (95.5 FM) is a commercial radio station licensed to El Paso, Texas and airing a mainstream rock radio format.
 The station is owned by Townsquare Media and has studios and offices on North Mesa Street (Texas Route 20) in northwest El Paso.

 KLAQ's transmitter is located in the Franklin Mountains, off Scenic Drive in El Paso.
-The station has an effective radiated power (ERP) of 88,000 watts (100,000 with beam tilt).
-The signal extends north to Las Cruces, New Mexico and south through Ciudad Juárez and the Mexican state of Chihuahua.
+The station has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
+The signal extends north to Las Cruces, New Mexico, and south through Ciudad Juárez and the Mexican state of Chihuahua.